Konservatoriegrunden Musik og kulturskole

 In the architecture we’ve worked to create a house and a place by letting inside and out flow together.
 We’ve done this to let the building become a natural part of the cityscape, a place of resonance between old and new.
 Our proposal holds a distinct, resilient character that creates a significant social space in the city.

-Our competition proposal for the news school for music and culture, at Konservatoriegrunden in Frederiksberg a part of Copenhagen, revolves around resonance.
-Resonance is the physical term for a body in motion that causes a corresponding motion in another body, creating harmony.
-With our architectural concept we propose a building that will create cultural resonance at Konservatoriegrunden.
-To achieve this we’ve meticulously placed the building at the site to create architectural resonance.
+Our proposal for the new School of Music and Culture on Konservatoriegrunden in Frederiksberg, a district of Copenhagen, revolves around the concept of resonance.
+Unfortunately, this visionary proposal will not come to fruition.
+Resonance, in the physical sense, involves one body in motion causing a corresponding motion in another, resulting in harmony.
+In our architectural vision, we envision a building that generates cultural resonance at Konservatoriegrunden.
+To achieve this, we carefully situated the structure on the site to foster architectural resonance.

 Experienced sustainability

-In the competition proposal we’ve worked with sustainability divided into three main tracks:
+In the competition proposal we’ve worked following themes:

-The sustainability concept for the proposal is developed to create both tangible and measurable solutions.
-Tangible effects are essential to our architectural practice, as human experiences of both culture and history is closely connected to sensory registrations of space.
-In turn, human experiences of sustainability are important to create and understanding of how behavior contributes to a more sustainable lifestyle.
+The concept for the proposal is developed to create both tangible and measurable solutions.
+Tangible effects are essential to our architectural practice, as human experiences of both culture and history are closely connected to sensory registrations of space.
+In turn, human experience is important to create an understanding of how our individual behavior can contribute to a more sustainable lifestyle.

 Collaborators